zgwnu/ng-bonita/README.md

 All basic Bonita Rest Api classes and settings that will be (re)used.
 ## authentication
 Basic Bonita BPM Rest Api login and session functionality.

-_the following services are refactored to Angular HttpClient (1st alpha release) _

 ## bpm
 Bonita BPM Services